-Make Art, not War is a philosophy that I grew up with.
+The philosophy Make Art, not War is one I grew up with.
 My parents were surrounded by artists, artists who worked obscurely at their crafts in the deserts of Northern New Mexico, artists who took a long time to make names for themselves, because things taking a long time is rather part and parcel of working in obscurity.

 It was my destiny to make sure that my life was filled with art’s various forms – dance, music, theatre, photography, graphic design, writing and fine art.